-Sessions last for 60 minutes.
-We will work therapeutically for fifty minutes and use the remaining time for booking further sessions and payment.
+Sessions last for 50 minutes.
+We will work therapeutically for fifty minutes and use up to a further 10 mins for booking further sessions and payment.

 To maintain the secure frame, I will hold you to that time absolutely.
 If you arrive late, you still must stop at the agreed time.
 At some point, it will probably happen that you will be in the middle of something deep and anguishing when the time comes to stop.
 This may be extremely frustrating to your conscious mind, but it’s therapeutically important that you don't run over the time, and that should satisfy your unconscious.
 If, in the unlikely event of me being late, I will give you the full time.

 There’s a wide variety in the fees that counsellors and therapists charge their clients.